JFritzle/Mapsforge-to-Tiles/README.md

 To render local Mapsforge maps directly without installed map application, a local tile server can be set up to render these Mapsforge maps and to interact with this graphical user interface via TMS protocol.
 The corresponding tile server is available at this [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) repository.

+While old tile server type is capable of rendering only one single set of parameters at a time, the new so-called *tasks* server type is capable of rendering multiple sets of parameters concurrently.
+Thus, a single *tasks* server instance can replace multiple old server instances.

 ### Graphical user interface
 This project’s intension is to easily let the user interactively and comfortably select the numerous available options of tile server.
 In addition, option settings as well as position and font size of graphical user interface automatically get saved and restored.
 Tile server gets started/restarted using these options without need to manually set up any configuration files.